 What if no one comes to the chapel after my scheduled hour?
 Do I leave Jesus alone?

-If you are the only person in the chapel, and you need to leave for any reason, please cover the Tabernacle with the cloth located on the side of the Tabernacle to maintain reverence.
+If you are the only person in the chapel, and you need to leave for any reason, please use the sacrament doors on the Tabernacle to maintain reverence.

 How do I obtain a key card?

 If you are an Adorer between the times of 10:00 p.m.-6:00 a.m., you must have a key card to enter the chapel.
 Please contact the Perpetual Adoration Coordinator to learn more information about obtaining a key card.